 The process is not harmful to the researcher.

 It helps in gene expression studies as well.

 It was used widely in gene and DNA analysis.
 Simply by gene cloning the presence or absence of a gene can be determined.

 Also by constructing the recombinant plasmid, the function of a gene can be determined.
-Gene knockout, gene knockdown, transgene construction are also applications of it.
+Gene knockout, gene knockdown, and transgene construction are also some other applications.

 However, the traditional gene cloning technique- to make copies of DNA is replaced by a robust, rapid and cost-effective PCR technique.
 Using the Taq DNA polymerase, PCR can amplify or synthesize genes in rapid time.

-The structure or sequence of a gene can also be determined by cloning it.
-A gene of interest is isolated and sequenced to know the sequence variations in it.
+The structure or sequence of a gene can also be determined by cloning.
+A gene of interest is isolated and sequenced to know the sequence variations within.

 Construction of genetically modified organisms: